drifted-in/genopro-webapp-exporter/README.md

 ## Final steps

-1. Copy the content of `resources` folder into the output folder:
+1. Download additional [resources](http://drifted.in/other/genopro-webapp-exporter/resources.zip) and unzip it into the output folder:
     - `res/style.css` - styles for entire web app
     - `res/svg-pan-zoom.min.js` - 3rd party library for panning and zooming SVG files
     - `res/jspanel.min.js` - 3rd party library for dialogs